venterachallenge/ventera-dev-challenge-jacob/README.md

 I already have some libraries installed but I think both fs and require come with basic node and those are the only ones you need.

+I wrote the data analysis in the data-analysis file

+assumptions: No two vendors have the same revenue.
+If they do the first vendor is outputed

+No two customers bought the same amount of ice in october, if they do the first customer who bought ice in october is outputed.